 Germany, Sweden, and Russia.
 Her work has appeared in The New York Times, TIME, Newsweek, The New Yorker, Stern, Elle, Bloomberg Businessweek, NPR.org, Wall Street Journal, Washington Post, The (London) Times, The Guardian, Financial Times, Los Angeles Times, The Sunday Telegraph, and many other publications.

-Holly is based in Istanbul, Turkey, and continues to work throughout the Middle East, Africa, and Central Asia.
+Holly is based in New York City and works in the Middle East, Africa, Central Asia, and USA.